She was always one of the first to greet visitors, often nudging her way to the front of the bunch to say hello, receive a treat or scratch.

 Many visitors will remember Rosie standing so close to them and with just the hint of a pet Rosie would flop over onto her side, exposing her tummy for her favorite pleasure in the entire world -a belly rub.

 Then slowly there was a change.
 Rosie still came running to greet all, but her appetite was gone and she was extremely picky about what she would eat.
-It was when she wouldn't let me touch her tummy I knew how serious it was.
+It was when she wouldn't let me touch her tummy that I knew how serious it was.

 Many, many trips to the vet, isolated care, coaxing her to eat and the weight still dropped off.
 She became incredibly thin.
-She was a shadow of her former self, yet she was the same old girl, always coming to greet me with such anticipation, with all I did for her I couldn't do more.
+She was a shadow of her former self, yet she was the same old girl, always coming to greet me with such anticipation.
+With all I did for her I couldn't do more.

-Rosie's body was full of on aggressively growing cancer.
+Rosie's body was full of an aggressively growing cancer.
 On a cold winter day I buried my dear friend and although I was alone on that day I promised Rosie she is remembered fondly by many visitors to the sanctuary.
 The sparkle that was "her" will forever shine.